Need to talk? Call 1800 882 436.

 Key facts

-• See your dentist at least once during your pregnancy, ideally in your second trimester.
-Let your dentist know you're pregnant.
+• See your dentist at least once during your pregnancy, ideally in the first or second trimester.

 Why is teeth and gum health important during pregnancy?